Donk970/TechnoTomato/README.md

 # TechnoTomato
-## The outdoor aeroponic tomato growing system
+## The Outdoor Aeroponic Tomato Growing System
 TechnoTomato is a relatively large, complex, aeroponic project aimed at growing tomatoes aeroponically in an outdoor garden.
 As such there are a number of challenges that had to be addressed.

 1. Outdoor environment is unpredictable.